Discover ShareGate’s new Microsoft 365 management features: Q&A with Benjamin Niaulin

 To enable this, our special expertise is a behind-the-scenes engine we call internally “the crawler.”

-If you look at our competitors, they have reporting tools: you input what you’re looking for, it runs a query, and it gives you the information.
+If you look at our competitors like AvePoint, Syskit or even the Microsoft SharePoint Migration Tool, they have reporting features: you input what you’re looking for, it runs a query, and it gives you the information.
 For ShareGate, we built a crawl database, so we always have all the information available.
 All you do is choose the filters you need and get just what you want.

 The crawler makes our results much more instantaneous, allowing you to do your job a lot faster.
 And now, with communication sites, we’re adding one more thing for you to filter and query quickly and efficiently from a central location.